It's eviction week of The Next Gospel Star competition

 Source: Ceejay TV

-It's another eviction week of the Season 2 of The Next Gospel Star competition organised by Ceejay TV.
+It's another eviction week of the Season 2 of The Next Gospel Star competition organized by Ceejay TV.

-Vote for your favorite contestant by dialing *365*300# and enter his/her name.
+Vote for your favourite contestant by dialling *365*300# and entering his/her name.

 You can also watch the livestream on Facebook and YouTube @Ceejay TV.